 |Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

-Well, it looks like this show will not be about Kumehachi, a thief turned police spy who was the main character in episode one, but rather about Hasegawa, the leader of the arson and theft squad, who played a subsidiary role.
-I sort of regret that, because I had gotten to like Kumehachi.
-Maybe he will return to the story now and then.
-Whatever the case may be, I liked this show.
 The story in episode one was balanced and intriguing, rather than the simplistic and predictable stuff that we often get from anime.
-I wouldn't be surprised if the episodic subplots, like Kumehachi's, were based on a true stories.
+I wouldn't be surprised if the episodic subplots were sometimes based on true stories.
 I remained interested throughout the episode, even though my initial feeling had been that Samurai era shows were as common as dirt and this one probably wouldn't be any better than the rest.
 In fact, I was impressed by the professionalism behind it.
 The fact that Hasegawa's son and daughter are both introduced to us suggests that they too will play parts in the ongoing story; it's encouraging to see characters being prepared in a disciplined way for roles later on.

-So far, so good; I just hope all episodes are as much fun as the first one was.
+I got the impression from episode one that this show was going to be about Kumehachi, a thief turned police spy who was the main character in the episode, but in fact the one continuing character is Heizou Hasegawa, the leader of the arson and theft squad.
+Most episodes introduce a new character who usually acts as the main character while the likeable, laid-back Heizou provides continuity.
+The criminals are sometimes people you can sympathize with; not just 'good guys versus bad ones'.
 The stories are well balanced; they grab your attention without wasting time, and are sophisticated enough to be rewarding to watch.
 Some sort of surprise/irony is typically in store in regards to the way they work out--like the professional assassin who was also on a quest to find the man who killed his father.
 He seemed so good as to be almost invulnerable, yet got his comeuppance in a startling way.
 There was a moral to the story.
 You get the feeling that some definite effort was put into writing these stories, rather than them being cranked out as part of the mass production of mediocre anime.
-On the other hand, it seems that it was agreed at some point that each episode would include a savage swordfight with plenty of blood getting spilt.
-The sexuality can sometimes get pretty explicit, like in the episode in which a prostitute plays a major part.
+The sexuality can sometimes get pretty explicit, like in the episode in which a prostitute plays a major part, and around every other episode includes a savage swordfight with plenty of blood getting spilt.
 The general effect is of a show which was definitely meant for adults rather than children or teenagers.
-Each episode introduces a new character who usually acts as the main character while the likeable Heizou provides continuity.
-I think this is the best drama anime of the season, and maybe the best overall.